 2. The stereo was turned up so high that he couldn't hear the words of the song, but it had a steady, pulsating beat that he couldn't help but dance to, nodding his head with each strum of the bass guitar.

 3. The throbbing of the bass felt like it was under his skin.

 The first is "telling" and not very interesting.
 The second is "showing" - detailed, with actions that highlight how the music affects the character.
 The third hones in on a detail (the bass) and a simile (like it was under his skin).
-It uses fewer words and is perhaps less detailed and evocative than the second, but more effective than the first.
+It uses fewer words than the second, but is far more effective than the first.

 The same principle applies to describing people.
 Let's move beyond hair and eye colour into what makes that character special.
 You can choose mannerisms that show us something about the character's personality or past, or just pick something short and sweet that makes them interesting to the reader.

 - She had no shoes on.